uxebu/bonsai-docs/index.md

 });
 {% endhighlight %}

+### Bonsai playground

+If you want to try out the features of Bonsai, go ahead and [try out Orbit](http://orbit.bonsaijs.org/ "Orbit"), the editor for Bonsai.

 ### Browser support

 Bonsai in its current form comes packaged with an SVG renderer.
 The following browsers/platforms are supported: